Michaela Dietz: Later career

 Dietz has voiced ongoing characters in two American children's animated TV series, Riff in Barney & Friends and Amethyst in the Steven Universe franchise.
 However, her role as Amethyst was the first time she had voiced an animated character.

 She voiced Amethyst in the mobile games Cartoon Network Superstar Soccer: Goal (2014), Steven Universe: Attack the Light (2015), Steven Universe: Save the Light (2017), and Steven Universe: Unleash the Light (2019).
 In 2019, she voiced Amethyst in the TV film, Steven Universe: The Movie, a continuation from the Steven Universe animated series.
 She reprised the role in a 2021 anti-racism PSA by Rebecca Sugar and Ian Jones-Quartey.

-She has since go on to voice several characters for Disney, such as Dolly Dalmatian on 101 Dalmatian Street, Vee on The Owl House, and Darryl McGee on The Ghost and Molly McGee.
+She has since gone on to voice several characters for Disney, such as Dolly Dalmatian on 101 Dalmatian Street, Vee on The Owl House, and Darryl McGee on The Ghost and Molly McGee.
 She also voiced Glass Boy in the Adventure Time: Distant Lands episode "Obsidian", and Danelda in two episodes of Mighty Magiswords.

 She also voiced Blue Behemoth in Kid Cosmic, and Dottie in two episodes of Tuca & Bertie.
 Additionally, she voiced various characters in Monsters at Work, Jennifer in an episode of Fairfax, and Michelle Green in four episodes of Craig of the Creek.
 (Note: The season 2 episode "Into the Overpast" and the season 3 episodes "The Rise and Fall of the Green Poncho", "Capture the Flag Part 3: The Legend", and "Capture the Flag Part 5: The Game".)
 She recently voiced Ariel in the 2022 episode, "Ariel Force One", of Middlemost Post.

 She also voiced characters in video games such as Grand Theft Auto V, Fallout 76: Wastelanders, and Lego Dimensions.

 In 2021, she voiced Tomas in the film, The Witcher: Nightmare of the Wolf.
 The previous year she provided narration for a series of narrated videos which were part of a Cartoon Network digital series celebrating Asian American and Pacific Islander Heritage Month.

 In 2025, Dietz voiced Hannah Schwooper in Long Story Short.
 She also voiced Bex in Super Duper Bunny League.